eclipse-ibeji/freyja/docs/design/README.md

 Mapping Service|`MockMappingService`, other customer-provided implementations|`MappingClient`|Communicates with the mapping service
 Cloud Digital Twin|Azure, AWS|`CloudAdapter`|Communicates with the cloud digital twin provider

 All of these interfaces are defined as traits with async functions in the `contracts/src` folder.
-The implementation of each trait is selected via dynamic compilation using Freyja's `use_env!` macro.
-This repository contains some sample or mock implementations of each trait.

 #### In-Vehicle Digital Twin Interface

-Freyja communicates with the in-vehicle digital twin to get signal values for emission via the `DigitalTwinAdapter` trait.
-This trait defines the following functions:
+The digital twin adapter interfaces with a digital twin service to get entity information.
+The [Ibeji Project](https://github.com/eclipse-ibeji/ibeji) is an example of such a service.
+This interface requires the following function implementations:

-- `create_new`: Generates a `Box<dyn DigitalTwinAdapter>` and serves as the integration point for the core Freyja components
+- `create_new`: Serves as an integration point for the core Freyja components.
+This function will be called by the `freyja_main` function to create an instance of your adapter.
-- `find_provider_by_id`: Finds a digital twin provider by id
-- `get_signal_value`: Gets the value of a signal from a provider.
-Note that this API is subject to change or removal since it is a synchronous request but the overall SDV architecture calls for "asynchronous gets" with a callback.
-The current API is simplified for easier prototyping
+- `find_by_id`: Queries the digital twin service for information about the requested entity.
+This information will later be used to set up clients and/or listeners to communicate with that entity's provider.

 Although this component is built with the same pluggable model as other external interfaces, it is being designed closely together with other SDV components.
 As a result, it is strongly suggested to use the provided SDV implementation of this interface, and this implementation should be sufficient for most production scenarios.